csfguzman/Wikipedia/README.md

 ![](img/searchbar.gif)
 - Users will be able to search up specific articles
-- when searching up an article thst isn't specific, also articles that contain the words searched up will show up
+- When searching up an article thst isn't specific, also articles that contain the words searched up will show up

 ## Sources
 - [Connecting Firebase to Android App](https://firebase.google.com/docs/android/setup?authuser=0#console)